Duroktar/trabWatcher/README.rst

     go get github.com/Duroktar/trabWatcher

-That should place a `watcher` executable into $GOPATH/bin
+That should place a `trabWatcher` executable into $GOPATH/bin

 Usage